Conscription in the United States: Colonial era to 1862

 In colonial times, the Thirteen Colonies used a militia system for defense.
 Colonial militia laws—and after independence, those of the United States and the various states—required able-bodied non-enslaved males to enroll in the militia, to undergo a minimum of military training, and to serve for limited periods in war or emergency.
 This earliest form of conscription involved selective drafts of militiamen for service in particular campaigns.
 Following this system in its essentials, the Continental Congress in 1778 recommended that the states draft men from their militias for one year's service in the Continental Army; this first national conscription was applied irregularly, failing to fill the Continental ranks.

 For long-term operations, conscription was occasionally used when volunteers or paid substitutes were insufficient to raise the needed manpower.
 During the American Revolutionary War, the states sometimes drafted men for militia duty or to fill state Continental Army units, but the central government did not have the authority to conscript except for purposes of naval impressment.
-The 1789 constitution lists among of the enumerated powers of Congress the ability to create its own armies and navy for unlimited purposes, and to fund and regulate state militias that could be called up only for federal law enforcement and domestic defense.
-The new constitution also made the President of the United States the commander-in-chief of both the federal military and the militia when in federal service.
+The 1789 constitution lists among the enumerated powers of Congress the ability to create its own armies and navy for unlimited purposes, and to fund and regulate state militias that could be called up only for federal law enforcement and domestic defense.
+The new constitution also made the president of the United States the commander-in-chief of both the federal military and the militia when in federal service.
 The Second Militia Act of 1792 defined the first group who could be called up as 'each and every free able-bodied white male citizen of the respective states, resident therein, who is or shall be of the age of eighteen years, and under the age of forty-five years'.

 The administration asserts the right to fill the ranks of the regular army by compulsion ...
 Is this, sir, consistent with the character of a free government?
 Is this civil liberty?
 Is this the real character of our Constitution?
 No, sir, indeed it is not ...
 Where is it written in the Constitution, in what article or section is it contained, that you may take children from their parents, and parents from their children, and compel them to fight the battles of any war, in which the folly or the wickedness of government may engage it?
 Under what concealment has this power lain hidden, which now for the first time comes forth, with a tremendous and baleful aspect, to trample down and destroy the dearest rights of personal liberty?